apollographql/apollo-client/docs/source/meteor.md

 The Apollo client and server tools are published on NPM, which makes them available to all JavaScript applications, including those written with [Meteor](https://www.meteor.com/) 1.3 and above.
 When using Meteor with Apollo, you can use those npm packages directly, or you can use the [`apollo` Atmosphere package](https://github.com/apollostack/meteor-integration/), which simplifies things for you.

-To install `apollo`, run both of these commands:
+To install `apollo`, run these commands:

 ```text
 meteor add apollo